 Information about tuition and fee refunds appears later in this section.

-The Student Services Fee is required of all students regardless of the number of courses taken, unless otherwise noted.
+The Student Services Fee is a mandatory UC systemwide fee required of all students regardless of the number of courses taken, unless otherwise noted.
 This fee is a charge to each student for co-curricular programs, activities, and services which benefit the student and which are complementary to, but not a part of, the instructional programs.
 A portion of the fee is returned to support student financial aid.
 No part of this fee is refundable to students who do not use all or any of these services.
 Graduate students studying out of the State may be eligible to pay 15 percent of the Student Services Fee.
 M.D. students are required to pay the full Student Services Fee for each fall, winter, and spring quarter, and a reduced Student Services Fee of $80 for each summer quarter.

-The Anteater Express Fee is required of all undergraduate students regardless of the number of courses taken or units carried.
+The Anteater Express Fee is a compulsory campus-based fee required of all undergraduate students regardless of the number of courses taken or units carried.
 The purpose of the fee is to support the Anteater Express campus shuttle service.
 The fee revenue is used to fund expenses including, but not limited to, fleet replacement, disability services, and route expansion.
 This initiative differs from the current Measure S Fee in that the funds may be spent more broadly and the funds are also overseen by a funding board.

-The Club Sports Fee is required of all undergraduate students for the fall, winter, and spring quarters regardless of the number of courses taken or units carried.
+The Club Sports Fee is a compulsory campus-based fee required of all undergraduate students for the fall, winter, and spring quarters regardless of the number of courses taken or units carried.
 The purpose of the fee is to provide a permanent source of operating and programming support for the Club Sports Program at UCI.
 The fee revenue will be used to fund expenses such as, but not limited to, coaching, cost of equipment and uniforms, tournament fees, travel expenses, events facility rentals and basic-level league dues for all clubs in the Club Sports Program.

-The SOAR Fee is required of all undergraduate students for the fall, winter, spring, and summer quarters regardless of the number of courses taken or units carried.
+The SOAR Fee is compulsory campus-based fee required of all undergraduate students for the fall, winter, spring, and summer quarters regardless of the number of courses taken or units carried.
 The purpose of the fee is to provide a permanent source of operating and programming support for the Student Outreach and Retention (SOAR) Center.
 The fee revenue is used for, but not limited to, funding student-initiated outreach and retention efforts, expanding current services and programs, and providing leadership and development opportunities for students.

 The eTech Fee is a nonrefundable per-unit fee, required of all students enrolled in undergraduate lecture courses during the fall, winter, and spring quarters.
 The fee is used to fund the UC Irvine Educational Technology Initiative maintaining and improving existing educational technology, and providing new educational technology services and capabilities supporting the educational goals of UCI students.
 The fee is $4 per unit of undergraduate lecture course, up to a maximum amount of $60 (or 15 units) per quarter.
 It will be assessed after the third week of instruction.
 Further information is available at the eTech website.

-The Undergraduate Student Health Insurance Plan Fee is charged over three quarters (fall, winter, and spring) to provide 12-month coverage from September through August.
+The Undergraduate Student Health Insurance Plan Fee is a mandatory fee charged over three quarters (fall, winter, and spring) to provide 12-month coverage from September through August.
 The fee is required of all undergraduate students regardless of the number of courses taken or units carried.
 The fee is used to provide undergraduate students with health insurance.
 If students provide evidence of comparable coverage from another source, participation in the mandatory plan may be waived.
 This fee is subject to change pending the outcome of negotiations with insurance carriers.

-The Graduate Student Health Insurance Plan Fee is charged over three quarters (fall, winter, and spring) to provide 12-month coverage from September through August.
+The Graduate Student Health Insurance Plan Fee is a mandatory fee charged over three quarters (fall, winter, and spring) to provide 12-month coverage from September through August.
 First-year law and medical students who matriculate prior to September, any returning students not enrolled in the previous spring quarter, and transfer students must also pay a prorated GSHIP premium in addition to the fall premium.
 The fee is required of all graduate and medical students regardless of the number of courses taken or units carried.
 The fee is used to provide graduate and medical students with health insurance.
 If students provide evidence of comparable coverage from another source, participation in the mandatory plan may be waived.
 This fee is subject to change pending the outcome of negotiations with insurance carriers.

 The Medical Student Disability Insurance Fee is required of all medical students.
 The entire annual fee is charged for the fall quarter.